DOAJ/doaj/static_content/about/content/index.md

 DOAJ is a co-author to the [Principles of Transparency and Best Practice in Scholarly Publishing](/apply/transparency) which provide the basis of the [DOAJ basic criteria](/apply/guide) for inclusion.

 DOAJ is a membership organisation.
-DOAJ membership is a clear statement of support from libraries, publishers and others and demonstrates a commitment to open access.
+DOAJ membership is a clear statement of support from libraries, publishers and others, and demonstrates a commitment to open access.
 Membership is not required in order to apply for journals to be indexed.

 ## Our mission